sghong/pds/README.md

 adsp_sensor
 ===========

-this is a simple repository for git
+this is a repository for sensor stick

-yeah, we always give them
+We always give them.

 0910